Dansnts/DAI-Labo02/README.md

 # Pokémon Octogone Edition

-**Pokémon Octogone Edition** is a TCP-based multiplayer Pokémon game developed for the **DAI (Distributed Artificial Intelligence)** course.
+**Pokémon Octogone Edition** is a TCP-based multiplayer Pokémon game developed for the **DAI** course.
 The project leverages **Maven** as a build and dependency management tool, making it easy to manage dependencies and run the project.

 ---